Robert McGrath

 McGrath earned a Ph.D. in nuclear science and engineering from the University of Michigan and earned undergraduate and graduate degrees from Penn State University in engineering sciences (BS), mathematics (MA) and physics (MS).
 He has authored more than 60 journal publications, more than 80 published abstracts & conference presentations and numerous technical reports, often in collaboration with the many of graduate students, postdoctoral fellows or junior researchers who have worked under his mentorship.

-Bob and his wife Betsy have been married for over 40 years and are parents to two lovely (now adult) daughters.
+Bob and his wife Betsy have been married for over 40 years and are parents to two (now adult) daughters.

 Education

 McGrath holds four degrees; three are from Pennsylvania State University, including a 1972 B.S.
 (Honors) in engineering sciences, a 1974 M.S. in physics, and a 1975 M.A. in mathematics.
 He also holds a 1980 Ph.D. from the University of Michigan in nuclear science and engineering.